The Red Pill: You Get Less With This Ride

 Freeing Your Mind – Step One

 A person may experience tsimtsum by way of their own initiative.
 For instance, taking time to be alone, block out external stimuli and freeing the mind through a meditative technique.

 Tsimtsum may also occur by way of circumstances imposed upon us, such as a difficult time that causes a person to rethink what life is really about.
-We might even look back at such things as being a “hidden blessing.”
+Such barriers are there for us to overcome and advance.